Sacrifices

 compelled

-As I was reaching for the remote to turn off the TV, a commercial from a famed chef caught my eye.
+As I reached for the remote to turn off the TV, a commercial featuring a famed chef caught my eye.
 He was holding up a cooking utensil and began telling how it changed his life.
 A cooking utensil changed his life?
 I chuckled as I turned the TV off.
 I wondered how many sales that would generate.

 As I walked upstairs, I thought about something that changed my life.
 The gospel of Jesus Christ.
-Christ came into my life in August of 1994 and I have never been the same.
-Our lesson comes from Romans 1:1-17, and the apostle Paul is introducing himself to the church at Rome.
-What immediately stands out is that Paul had a great desire Continue reading
+Christ came into my life in August of 1994, and I have never been the same.
+Our lesson comes from Romans 1:1-17, where the apostle Paul introduces himself to the church at Rome.
+What immediately stands out is that Paul had a great desire

 A Kingdom Heart